Welcome

 GateContext

-Context passed to gate functions.
+Context passed to functions in

 Properties

-Note volume that triggered, started the rhythm, if any.
+Note that triggered the rhythm, if any.

 beats_per_min : number